oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 context URL template uses the following terms:
 - `{context-url}` is the canonical resource path to the `$metadata` document,
-- `{entity-set}` is the name of an entity set [OData-CSDL, section 13.2](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#EntitySet) or the canonical path to a collection-valued containment navigation property (implicit entity set [OData-CSDL, section 8.4](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#ContainmentNavigationProperty)),
+- `{entity-collection}` is the name of an entity set [OData-CSDL, section 13.2](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#EntitySet) or the canonical path to a collection-valued containment navigation property (implicit entity set [OData-CSDL, section 8.4](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#ContainmentNavigationProperty)),
-- `{single-entity}` is the name of a singleton or the canonical path to a single-valued containment navigation property,
+- `{entity-singleton}` is the name of a singleton or the canonical path to a single-valued containment navigation property,
-- `{entity}` is the canonical URL for an entity,
+- `{entity}` is the canonical URL for an entity within a collection,
 - `{select-list}` is an optional parenthesized comma-separated list of selected properties, instance annotations, functions, and actions,